-- 1. The maximum draw weight for each class shall be as follows: - a.
-Cub: 40 pounds - b.
-All Female and Youth Classes: 60 pounds - c.
+- 1. The maximum draw weight for each class shall be as follows:

+- a.
+Cub: 40 pounds

+- b.
+Female and Youth Classes: 60 pounds

+c.
+Pro Female: 70 pounds

+d.
 All other classes: 80 pounds (excluding crossbows)

 PARENTS of Cub and Youth shooters do not play the performance game with your child's equipment.
 Do not put their score at risk for point deduction or disqualification.